devNexi/Otima-Energia/replit.md

 # Ótima Energia

 ## Overview
-Ótima Energia is a tech-driven energy brokerage platform for the Brazilian free electricity market.
-It functions as both a marketing website and a CRM-lite system, managing client leads, bill uploads, and quote requests.
-The platform supports inbound and outbound client acquisition through a unique portal link system for document uploads.
-Key capabilities include the ECOS™ system for AI-driven contract analysis and optimization, and Deal OS for revenue control and deal execution.
+Ótima Energia is a technology-driven energy brokerage platform for the Brazilian free electricity market.
+It combines a marketing website with a CRM-lite system, managing client leads, bill uploads, and quote requests.
+The platform facilitates client acquisition through a unique portal for document uploads and features the ECOS™ system for AI-driven contract analysis and optimization.
+Deal OS, a revenue control and deal execution system, ensures transparent deal progression and commission tracking.

 ## User Preferences
 Preferred communication style: Simple, everyday language.